Rigidities of Isoperimetric inequality under nonnegative Ricci curvature: Introduction

 The inequality \eqref{E:weightedanistropic}, taking $w = 1$, $\Sigma= \R^{n}$, and $H =\|\cdot \|_{2}$, recovers the classical sharp isoperimetric inequality.
 Taking $w = 1$ and $H =\|\cdot \|_{2}$, \eqref{E:weightedanistropic} gives back the isoperimetric inequality in convex cones originally obtained by Lions and Pacella \cite{LionsPacella}.
 Finally, if $w = 1$ $\Sigma = \R^{n}$ and $H$ be some other gauge, \eqref{E:weightedanistropic} is the Wulff inequality.

 As observed in \cite{CabreRos-OtonSerra}, Wulff balls $W$ centered at the origin intersected with $\Sigma$ are always minimizers \eqref{E:weightedanistropic}.
-However in \cite{CabreRos-OtonSerra} a characterization of the equality case (or a proof of uniqueness of those minimizers), is not carried over.
+However in \cite{CabreRos-OtonSerra} a characterization of the equality case (or a proof of uniqueness of those minimizers), is not carried over (see also~\cite{Indrei21} for a different approach).
 Despite the many recent contributions (and an announcement in \cite{CabreRos-OtonSerra} of a the forthcoming work solving the problem), this characterisation, in its full generality, seems to be still not present in the literature.

 We now briefly recall the known results.
 The characterization of the optimal sets has been obtained in the unweighted and isotropic case ($w = 1$ and $H =\|\cdot \|_{2}$) for smooth cones in \cite{LionsPacella} and for general cones in \cite{FigalliIndrei} via a quantitative analysis.
 The same approach of \cite{FigalliIndrei} has been recently used in \cite{DipierroVald} to characterize optimal sets in the unweighted and anisotropic case with the gauge $H$ assumed additionally to be a norm with strictly convex unitary ball.
 Finally \cite{Ciraolo} extended \cite{DipierroVald} to the case of $H$ being a positive gauge (i.e. a not necessarily reversible norm) still uniformly elliptic.